 Monday, June 6, 2016

-CPT Sherman V Burroughs
+CPT Sherman Victor Burroughs

 CPT Sherman Victor Burroughs, b.
 14 Feb 1909 - d.
 6 Jun 1944.
 Son of James Washington and Lillian Darcy (Hupp) Burroughs of Roanoke County, VA.
 His story as posted on is FindAGrave memorial follows: